construction3x39/construction3x39-memory-quinoa/dotfiles/README.md

-# 🏗️ Dotfiles Management System - Aspiringly-Sacred Technology Configuration
+# 🏗️ Dotfiles Management System - Aspiringly-Aspiringly-Sacred Technology Configuration

 *"Just as a temple's architecture serves the aspiringly-sacred practice within, our dotfiles architecture serves consciousness development through computing.
 Each configuration file becomes a prayer, each alias a mantra, each function a ritual that supports rather than distracts from awakening."*